 Beanies took over as the most fashionable headwear after the turn of the millennium, but have you ever stopped to think where the snug-fitting style got its name?
 There’s actually a bit of debate about that, with some historians believing it’s derived from the ‘beanus’ hats medieval scholars wore, while others think it simply comes from ‘bean’ being slang for head.
 Whatever the true origin, after skaters started calling knitted brimless hats ‘beanies’ in the 1990s, it stuck, and the style hit the mainstream not long after.

 Are you a fan of hats?
 What’s your favourite style?
+Let us know in the comments section below.

 – With PA